Heritage Centres Two Day Trip Guides

 Breakfast break – After visiting the Shani temple depending upon the crowd.
 If the crowd is large and darshan would be delayed, then have breakfast and then go to the temple.

-Late lunch in your place of stay or in Thanjavur.
+Late lunch is at your place of stay or in Thanjavur.

 Suriyanar Temple (Surya)